resonatehq/resonate/CONTRIBUTING.md

 With that command, you enter a project-specific shell with pinned packages for all of the tools required for the project (Go 1.21, protoc plus plugins, etc.).
 All the `make` commands in the [`Makefile`](./Makefile), for example, should just work inside the shell.

+In order to [streamline][nix-direnv-post] activating the development shell, it's recommended to [install direnv][direnv-install].
+If you install [direnv] and run `direnv allow` in this repo, the Nix development shell will be activated automatically every time you `cd` into the repo, which makes explicitly running `nix develop` unnecessary.
+If you'd like to disable direnv in this repo, you can run `direnv revoke`.

+Optionally, you can install [nix-direnv] in addition to [direnv]. nix-direnv provides a faster implementation of direnv's Nix functionality (though direnv should work just fine in this repo without it).

 ### Building the server as a package

 In addition to the development environment, you can build the Resonate server as a Nix package: